zhangkaigogo/WidgetsSupport/README.md

-# Widgetsmile Support Page
+# 'Widgets - Countdown and Photo' Support Page

-Widgetsmile make it super easy to customize your home screen like never before.
+'Widgets - Countdown and Photo' make it super easy to customize your home screen like never before.

 Customize every widget, and personalize your own home screen.